THE SUPER “GENERAL” DENTAL PRACTICE

 - It is located in an area of growth with a demographic of at least 50% of the population below the age of 39.

 - It will have a race demographic of 80% white or higher.
 If Hispanic, black, or Asian race demographics exceed 5% they will reflect this in their hiring practices and marketing to become more inclusive of all the factors from age, income, race, and educational level.

 - The median household income will be $50,000 or higher.

-- Educational statistics will indicate a 90% or higher high school and at least a 40% bachelors degree rate.
+- Educational statistics will indicate a 90% or higher high school graduate and at least 40% with a bachelor’s degree.

 - People living in the same home 5 or more years will be below 30%.